What Latitude Is Tropic Of Capricorn

 Scientific Foundations

-The existence and position of the Tropic of Capricorn are rooted in the Earth's axial tilt of approximately 23.5 degrees.
-This tilt causes the sun's apparent position to vary throughout the year as the Earth orbits the sun.
-During the Southern Hemisphere's summer solstice, the South Pole is tilted towards the sun, and the sun's rays hit the Earth perpendicularly at the Tropic of Capricorn.
+The existence and position of the Tropic of Capricorn are rooted in the Earth's axial tilt of approximately 23.This tilt causes the sun's apparent position to vary throughout the year as the Earth orbits the sun.
+In practice, during the Southern Hemisphere's summer solstice, the South Pole is tilted towards the sun, and the sun's rays hit the Earth perpendicularly at the Tropic of Capricorn.
+On top of that, 5 degrees.
 This alignment is what leads to the sun appearing directly overhead at this latitude.

 Historical Context

 The name "Tropic of Capricorn" comes from the constellation Capricornus.
 In ancient times, when the concept of the tropics was first developed, the sun was in the constellation Capricornus during the December solstice.
-However, due to a phenomenon called the precession of the equinoxes, the sun's position during the solstice has shifted.
+Still, due to a phenomenon called the precession of the equinoxes, the sun's position during the solstice has shifted.
 Today, the sun is actually in the constellation Sagittarius during the December solstice.
 Despite this shift, the name "Tropic of Capricorn" has persisted through centuries of geographical and astronomical tradition.

 Climate and Weather